prefixaut/rconv/README.md

   -q, --quiet                Skip all stdout/stderr messages.
   -r, --resources            Copy all neccessary resources (Sound-File, Jacket) to the output directory.
 Should only be used in comination with the "song-folders" option.
   -s, --stats                Show stats on the end of the operation.
   -t, --to=TO                The output type.
-Possible values: [fxf, malody, memo] -n, --normalize            Normalize the output-paths (folder/file).
+Possible values: [fxf, malody, memo, sm] -n, --normalize            Normalize the output-paths (folder/file).
   -V, --verbose              Print verbose messages on internal operations.
   -x, --folder-format=FOLDER_FORMAT